dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part3_TheFortress/index.md

 The team walked way and devised a new plan.
 Oscorn prayed again, summoning an angel that carried him across the channel.
 Simultaneously, Silvius teleported with Czolg next to the smoking Drow, and together they swiftly incapacitated him.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 4 Angel Flight.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 4 ANGEL FLIGHT.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}

 Oscorn's angel ferried the rest of the team across, and they quickly descended a hallway deeper into the fortress.
 Kalinar burst into a room, startling a sleeping Drow, who began screaming.
 ADC and Silvius silenced the Drow with magic and mockery.

 Meanwhile, Oscorn and the others charged into a larger room to the north, startling two Drow sitting at a table.
 As they prepared to engage, Czolg screamed in horror at the sight of numerous doors in the room—a manifestation of his worst nightmare.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 5 Grand Room.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 5 GRAND ROOM.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}

 Kalinar rushed into the large well decorated room, his first blast misfiring into a cloud of smoke.
 With precision, his next two blasts found their mark, striking the Drow.
 In orcish, he yelled, "Get on the ground and you won’t be harmed," a command that went completely misunderstood by everyone else.